 It seems much more likely that artists of the future and even the present will forge a partnership with AI to create their pieces.
 To put it in other words, AI can act as an extension of human creativity and a way to augment our artistic skills.

 For example, artist Sougwen Chung collaborates with robots to create beautiful pieces of art.
 Chung often works with one to several robot arms or with multiple robotic painting units to create stunning paintings.
-As they work, the robots read Chung’s lines, either through an overhead camera or a sensor on the tip of her brush that records her positional data.
+As they work, the robots read Chung’s lines, either through an overhead camera or a sensor on the tip of their brush that records positional data.

 Rest assured, the development of AI seems to be much more an evolution for the art world rather than an end.
 Artificial intelligence has strengthened human skills in a multitude of other careers and aspects of life, so why not art?